Sanjan611/Stroodle/README.md

  # Stroodle (Oxford Hackathon 2018)
+ Won the 2nd place prize in the Amazon AWS Educate category

 ## Inspiration
 * The ReadtoMe app that was developed using Amazon’s Transcribe and Comprehend API.